Goo Goo Gai Pan

 "Goo Goo Gai Pan" is the twelfth episode of the sixteenth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on March 13, 2005.
+It was originally aired on the Fox network in the United States on March 13, 2005.
+The episode was written by Dana Gould and directed by Lance Kramer.

 The episode focuses on Selma Bouvier adopting a Chinese orphan after experiencing menopause.
-Lucy Liu guest stars.
-The original closing credits feature the show's director David Silverman giving viewers a quick lesson on how he draws Bart Simpson.
+Lucy Liu guest stars as Madam Wu, and actor Robert Wagner appears as himself.

 The episode was banned in China and Hong Kong.
+It received mixed reviews.

 Plot

-While giving Mr. Burns a driving test to replace his long-expired license, Selma experiences a hot flash and is taken to the hospital.
-Dr. Hibbert explains (using a video featuring Robert Wagner) that she has entered menopause, meaning she can no longer have children.
-Selma fears growing old alone, so Patty suggests that she adopt a child.
-She almost manages to adopt one of Cletus's many babies through a misunderstanding, but that fails when Brandine wants the baby back.
-Lisa suggests adopting a child from China.
+While giving Mr. Burns a driving test to replace his long-expired license, Selma experiences a hot flash.
+She finds out she has entered menopause, meaning she can no longer have children.
+Afraid of dying alone, she turns to adoption.
+She almost manages to adopt one of Cletus's many children through a misunderstanding, but that fails when Brandine wants the baby back.
+Lisa advises Selma to adopt a girl from China.
 Since the Chinese government only allows married couples to adopt, Selma puts on her application that she's married to Homer Simpson.

 Selma sponsors a trip to China for the Simpsons.
-When Selma informs Homer that he must pretend to be her husband, he is shocked and reluctant, but later decides to do it for Marge.
+Homer is reluctant to pretend to be married to her, but agrees to do it for Marge.
 When they arrive in China, Selma claims Bart and Lisa are her children, while Marge is their nanny, ″Ms. October.″ The Chinese adoption agent, Madam Wu, tells them they will get a baby in a few days, as she wants to detail the "marriage relationship" between Homer and Selma, much to both Homer and Selma's dismay.
 The family then spends time touring through several landmarks in China, including visiting the mummified body of Mao Zedong, whom Homer likens to a "little angel who killed 50 million people."
 Selma eventually gets a daughter, whom she names Ling.
 Having lied to Wu on a whim about being an acrobat, Homer is forced into substituting for a performer in a Chinese acrobatics display, being hospitalized after unwittingly pulling off the stunt successfully.
 Following Selma's adoption, the ruse is quickly revealed when Wu catches Homer and Marge kissing and talking about the false marriage whilst spying on Homer's hospital room.